Before you begin

 • Application fee*

-• Official FVA transcript (you do not need to provide this if currently enrolled in FVA as we will automatically attach to your application)
+• Official FVA transcript (you do not need to provide this if currently enrolled in FVA, as we will automatically attach this transcript to your application)

 Non-NBCCD applicants: Students must have equivalent experience to our one-year Foundation Visual Arts (FVA) certificate to be considered for direct-entry into our diploma programs.
 Students who wish to apply direct-entry need to demonstrate this experience in their application.